hyper-views/framework/README.md

 # @erickmerchant/framework

 This scoped package is my personal framework.
-I wrote it to understand how modern javascript frameworks do things.
-It's meant to be used with browserify.
+I use it on a number of small projects.

 ## An Example